ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 $$\sigma_{ij}=\left(\frac{\sigma_{ii}^{6}+\sigma_{jj}^{6}}{2}\right)^{\frac{1}{6}}$$ , $$ \epsilon_{ij}=\sqrt{\epsilon_{ij}\epsilon_{jj}}\times\frac{2\sigma_{ii}^3\sigma_{jj}^3}{\sigma_{ii}^6+\sigma_{jj}^6}$$

-This combining rule was developed specifically for simulation of noble gases
+This combining rule was developed specifically for simulation of noble gases.

-**Hybrid** (the Lorentz–Berthelot for H and the Waldman–Hagler for other elements).x Implemented in the [AMBER-ii](https://pubs.acs.org/doi/abs/10.1021/acs.jpcb.5b07233) force field for perfluoroalkanes, noble gases, and their mixtures with alkanes.
+**Hybrid** (the Lorentz–Berthelot for H and the Waldman–Hagler for other elements).
+Implemented in the [AMBER-ii](https://pubs.acs.org/doi/abs/10.1021/acs.jpcb.5b07233) force field for perfluoroalkanes, noble gases, and their mixtures with alkanes.

 > ## Specifying Combining Rules in GROMACS
 >